justinbois/altair-catplot/README.md

 ## Installation

 You can install altair-catplot using pip.
+You will need to have a recent version of Altair and all of its dependencies installed.

-    pip install altair-catplot
+    pip install altair_catplot

 ## Usage